manjillama/react-chat-app/README.md

 ### Configuration

-Edit config.js file inside src/ folder to set it to your production or development server.
+Edit config.js file inside src/ folder to set it to your production or development server.<br>

+`npm install`

+To install all the required dependencies/modules to run the app.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`